olcf/pkpass/docs/source/Commands.rst

       --certpath CERTPATH   Path to directory containing public keys.
 Certificates must end in '.cert'
-      --color COLOR         Disable color or not, accepts true/false --dstpwstore DSTPWSTORE
+      --color COLOR         Disable color or not, accepts true/false -i IDENTITY, --identity IDENTITY
-                            Path to the destination password store.
-      -i IDENTITY, --identity IDENTITY
                             Override identity of user running the program --no-cache            if using a connector, pull the certs again